junxit/us-congress-bills-111/metadata.md

 - 2010-09-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6821)
 - 2010-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6821)
 - 2010-09-23 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
+- 2010-11-18 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2010-12-09 — Committee on Indian Affairs.
+Reported by Senator Dorgan without amendment.
+With written report No. 111-359.
+- 2010-12-09 — Committee on Indian Affairs.
+Reported by Senator Dorgan without amendment.
+With written report No. 111-359.
+- 2010-12-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 683.